OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 .. note::

-    As a consequence of the ``onehost sync -f`` operation, the proxy service will be automatically restarted and reconfigured on every hypervisor host.
+    As a consequence of the ``onehost sync -f`` operation, the proxy service will be automatically restarted and reconfigured on every hypervisor Node.

-To change the value of the ``ONEGATE_ENDPOINT`` context attribute for each guest VM, edit the ``/etc/one/oned.conf`` file on your front-end machines.
+To change the value of the ``ONEGATE_ENDPOINT`` context attribute for each guest VM, edit the ``/etc/one/oned.conf`` file on your Front-end machines.
 For the purpose of using the proxy, just specify an IP address from the ``169.254.0.0/16`` subnet (by default it's ``169.254.16.9``) and then restart the ``opennebula`` service:

 .. prompt:: bash # auto